saintybalboa/react-demo/docs/tutorial/3-testing.md

 import { mount } from 'enzyme';
 import App from '.';

-const component = mount(<App />);
+// Re-mount the component, if it is not currently mounted.
+Ensures the component renders it's content. const component = mount(<App />);

 describe('<App />', () => {